cytronicoder/coastline/docs/mathematical_notes.md

 ### 2.1 Linear window selection

-- **Objective.** Identify contiguous scales where the log–log relation is most linear while satisfying a minimum window size $m$.
+- **Objective.** Identify contiguous scales where the log-log relation is most linear while satisfying a minimum window size $m$.
 - **Search strategy.** Every candidate window $[s, t)$ with $t - s \ge m$ is fit via OLS.
 The selected window maximizes $R^2$ subject to a residual outlier rejection step: residual standard deviation $\sigma_r$ is computed and windows with $\max |r_i| > 2.5\sigma_r$ are discarded.
 - **Edge cases.** If the dataset contains fewer than $m$ scales a `ValueError` is raised.
 Residual variance of zero causes $R^2 = 0$ to avoid division by zero, reflecting flat data.